usfca-cs-tools/docs/risc-v-setup-griffin.md

     ssh stargate
     ```

-## 2. Configure `ssh` access to griffin
+## 2. Configure `ssh` access to euryale

-1. From stargate, connect to griffin
+1. From stargate, connect to euryale
     ```
-    ssh griffin
+    ssh euryale
     ```
-1. On griffin, edit `~/.ssh/config` to add these lines:
+1. On euryale, edit `~/.ssh/config` to add these lines:
     ```
     Host *
         ForwardAgent yes